Carolyn Forster talks you through this traditional style of hand piecing over papers with a whip stitch to finish.

 Shopping for supplies

-Pre-cut papers are available from most good quilt shops, for various sizes of hexagon and other shapes.
+Pre-cut papers are available from most good quilt shops, but for a fantastic selection visit Lina Patchwork,

 More About Carolyn Forster

-Carolyn is the author of several books and patterns, which feature through the site – quick search her name – and you can enjoy meeting her by clicking here:
+Carolyn is the author of several books and patterns, which feature through the site and in the shop – quick search her name – and you can enjoy meeting her by clicking here: